 The secretary of the Company, or his or her nominee, shall be the secretary of the Committee.

-The CFO, the Head of Internal Audit, the Group Financial Controller and representatives of the external auditors shall normally attend meetings.
-The Chairman, the CEO and other Board members shall also attend on invitation.
+The CFO, the Head of Internal Audit, the Group Financial Controller, the Group Director Risk & Governance, and representatives of the external auditors shall normally attend meetings.
+The Group Chair, the CEO and other Board members shall also attend on invitation.

 At least once a year the Committee shall meet (i) the external auditors and (ii) the internal audit function, in each case without executive directors present.